This page will be updated for 2022/23 exchanges by late-November.

 Returning applicants must submit a new application with all new application documents (with the exception of the reference, for more information see the reference section below).

 1. All applicants are required to have ONE academic referee who is teaching you or has taught you in the past.
 This must be from an SFU professor/instructor who has taught you at SFU.

-2. Applying for exchange to Grenoble Ecole de Management, Kansai Gaidai University, Meiji Gakuin University, Seoul National University, University College London, or Universite de Lausanne?
-If any of your exchange institution preferences is in one of these, you must have two academic referees who are teaching you or have taught you in the past.
+2. Applying for exchange to Grenoble Ecole de Management, Indian Institute of Technology Bombay, or Kansai Gaidai University?
+If you are selecting any of these host institutions, you must have two academic referees who are teaching you or have taught you in the past.
 This is because two references are required as part of the host institution application.
 Your references from your exchange application to ISS are reused for your host institution application.
 Your two references can be either:

 - Two SFU professors/instructors (highly recommended)

 OR if you have transferred to SFU from another institution:

 - One professor from another university or college

 Note: Teaching assistants, high school and work references are NOT eligible to act as your reference.

 Received references for another application?